-"2019 Japan Advertising Expenditure" achieved positive growth for the eighth consecutive year, with internet advertising expenditure, which continues to show sustained growth, driving overall advertising expenditure.
+"Japan's Advertising Expenditures in 2019" achieved positive growth for the eighth consecutive year, with internet advertising expenditure, which continues to grow steadily, driving overall advertising spending.

 Mr. Makoto Koide, Managing Director, Japan Advertisers Association (left), and Mr. Ritsuya Oku, Dentsu Inc. Media Innovation Lab

-A "media-neutral" perspective, unconstrained by specific platforms, is essential
+A "media-neutral" perspective, unconstrained by specific media formats, is essential

 Oku: Japan's total advertising expenditure in 2019 reached ¥6.9381 trillion, marking the eighth consecutive year of growth since 2012.
 Internet advertising spending achieved double-digit growth for the sixth straight year, finally surpassing television advertising expenditure.